-Most conference participants are full-time employees at UW-Madison, serving in administrative roles with titles including administrative assistant, office associate, executive assistant, financial specialist, program assistant, administrative specialist, and medical program assistant.
-Other conference attendees include participants from various universities and affiliates within the UW System and the Madison community.
+Most conference participants are full-time, non-instructional academic and university staff at UW-Madison serving in administrative support roles.
+Other attendees include participants from various universities and affiliates within the UW System and the Madison community.
+The conference typically brings together 425+ participants.

 Honorarium